 Click here to see the plans for Thayer's new Computer Science and Robotics Center, opening Fall 2019!

 Students with experience, motivation, and high intellectual ability may be admitted to this full-year course which covers the fundamental algorithmic and flowcharting skills, logic development, control structures, functions, and data types which lead to advanced topics in computer science.
 Additional topics include searching and sorting algorithms, file management processes, and hardware and operating system proficiency.
 Meets 3 times per week.

 The focus of this full-year course will be the curriculum set forth by the Advanced Placement (AP) Committee in Computer Science.
 In addition to regular course work, students will be required to participate in all contests of the American Computer Science League.
 (Prerequisites: Programming I and permission of the instructor.)
 Meets 4 times per week.

 This full-year course will begin with a very intense review geared to the topics taught in the AP Computer Science course.
 The focus of this course will be on advanced data structures (linked lists, stacks, queues, and binary trees), data files, and the major algorithms of sorting and searching.
 The other essential component of this course will be the development of an in-depth approach to graphical programming in Java.
 In addition to regular course work, students will be required to participate in all contests of the American Computer Science League.
 (Prerequisites: Programming I, AP Computer Science and permission of the instructor.)
 Meets 3 times per week.

-See the binary calculator Thayer's CS teachers and students built to demonstrate how a computer works.
+See the binary calculator built by Thayer's CS teachers and students.

 Check out the Technology Issue of Thayer Magazine to see what alumni are up to after CS at Thayer